-Lorenzo Medel is pursuing his Doctorate in Piano Performance and Literature at the Eastman School of Music, studying with Alexander Kobrin.
-He also received both his Masters and Bachelors degrees at Eastman under the guidance of Natalya Antonova.
-His Eastman studies were supported by the Howard Hanson, the Avis H. and Vaughan, and the V. R. Gray Scholarships, as well as the George Eastman Grant.
+Lorenzo Medel is currently pursuing his Doctorate in Piano Performance and Literature at the Eastman School of Music, where he also completed his Bachelors and Masters degrees.
+He owes his musical voice to Professors Mauricia Borromeo, Natalya Antonova, and Alexander Kobrin.
+His studies were supported by the Howard Hanson, the Avis H. and Vaughan, and the V. R. Gray Scholarships, as well as the George Eastman Grant.

-Lorenzo began piano studies at 10 years old with Mauricia Borromeo of the University of the Philippines.
-By 14, he had already garnered top prizes from Philippines’ premiere piano competitions – the National Music Competitions for Young Artists, the Piano Teachers’ Guild of the Philippines, the University of the Philippines Centennial Anniversary Piano Competition and the National Steinway Piano Competition.
+A native of the Philippines, Lorenzo began piano studies at ten years old with Mauricia Borromeo of the University of the Philippines.
+By 14, he had already garnered top prizes from Philippines’ premier piano competitions – the National Music Competitions for Young Artists, the Piano Teachers’ Guild of the Philippines, the University of the Philippines Centennial Anniversary Piano Competition and the National Steinway Piano Competition.
 By 16, he had performed in twelve public solo recitals, three of which were full concertos assisted by the Manila Symphony Orchestra.

 For the past few summers, he has participated in numerous festivals including Art of the Piano, Chautauqua Institution, and Bowdoin International Music Festival.
 He actively supports Filipino music by consistently performing Filipino works in concerts.
 Additionally, he has given a piano masterclass at Silliman University in the Philippines.

 Besides music, Lorenzo is also a card magician and hopes to someday combine music and magic in concert.